Pankaj-Str/Complete-Python-Mastery/49 Tips and Trick/create PDF file.md

-# how you can create a PDF file using the `reportlab` library:
+# How you can create a PDF file using the `reportlab` library:

 ### Code Example
 ```python